-Prevent Hypertension: Simple Lifestyle and Diet Changes that Can Make a Big Difference
+Prevent Hypertension: Lifestyle, Diet and Insurance Can Make a Big Difference

 The World Health Organisation estimates that approximately 1.3 billion adults aged 30 to 75 worldwide have hypertension.
 And unfortunately, 46% of these adults are unaware that they have the condition.